ThePhD/sol2/docs/source/tutorial/cxx-in-lua.rst

 	}

 It's a fairly minimal class, but we don't want to have to rewrite this with metatables in Lua.
-We want this to be part of Lua easily, so that we can make the following script work:
+We want this to be part of Lua easily.
+The following is the Lua code that we'd like to have work properly:

 .. code-block:: lua
 	:caption: player_script.lua